76 Sights in Wuppertal, Germany (with Map and Images)

 Show sight on map

-The Waldfrieden Sculpture Park is a sculpture park by the English sculptor Tony Cragg in Wuppertal, Germany, in which numerous sculptures by other well-known artists are also shown, some of them on loan.
-The institution, which is run as a private museum, is run by a non-profit foundation, the Cragg Foundation, which has been in existence since 2005.
+The Waldfrieden sculpture park is a sculpture park by the English sculptor Tony Cragg in Wuppertal, in which numerous sculptures by other well -known artists, partly as loan gifts, are also shown.
+The institution, which has existed as a private museum, is operated by a non -profit foundation that has existed since 2005.

 Wikipedia: Skulpturenpark Waldfrieden (DE), Website